zefhemel/nixops-mac-setup/README.md

     nixops create test/trivial.nix test/trivial-vbox.nix --name test
     nixops deploy -d test

+At this point you will probaly receive a message that not all parts you be built.
+This is due to an outdated version of `nix` within the virtual machine.
+Run

+   ./updatevms.sh   # update nix
+   nixops deploy -d test  # finish deployment

+to fix this.
+Now you can log into the deployed machine and, e.g., check the output of the web server:

 	nixops ssh -d test machine
+	curl localhost

 After you reboot the `NixStore.dmg` will not automatically be remounted to mount it again, run `./attach-disk.sh` again.